anton-johansson/kubernetes-deployments/services/1-mandatory/4-nginx-ingress-controller/README.md

 ## Usage

 To use these Ingress controllers, we need to annotate our `Ingress` resources properly (`kubernetes.io/ingress.class: external`) so it knows if it's internal or external traffic.
-Here is an example manifest for an external `Ingress`
+Here is an example manifest for an external `Ingress`:

 ```yaml
 ---